First Impression Enneagram Guide: Decode Anyone in 60 Seconds

 Begin with intellectual respect—don't crowd their physical or mental space.
 Start with a clear, concise introduction of your meeting purpose.
 Allow them time to observe and process before expecting full engagement.

-• "You seem like someone who notices things others miss.
-What's something interesting you've observed today that no one else mentioned?"
+• "You seem like someone who notices patterns others miss.
+What's something interesting you've observed here?" - Appeals to their analytical nature

 ✓ Credibility Moves for Type 5s